jayadevnpatil/Git/README.md

 - Maintaining security and privacy
 - Maintaining Project Structure

-To create a `.gitignore` file in your project directory, you can use the following command:
+To create a `.gitignore` file in the project directory, use the following command:

 ```bash
 touch .gitignore